 In order to expedite obligation and expenditure of American Recovery and Reinvestment Act of 2009 (ARRA) funds, and to address the State's lack of funding at the time, MTC programmed \$31 million in ARRA funds to backfill unavailable STIP funds for the Caldecott Tunnel Fourth Bore project.
 Of the \$31 million, \$29 million came from Contra Costa's STIP county share, and \$2 million from Alameda's STIP county share.
 Further, in 2012, MTC programmed \$15 million to the Improved Bicycle/Pedestrian Access to the San Francisco-Oakland Bay Bridge project from a portion of each county's STIP share (from former Transportation Enhancement (TE) funds).
 To address lack of funding in the 2016 STIP, MTC de-programmed both the \$31 million and \$15 million commitments to regional projects (total \$46 million).
-In January 2017 MTC committed the \$46 million to additional contingency for the Caltrain Peninsula Corridor Electrification Project (PCEP), through MTC Resolution No. 4267.
-If these funds are not needed for the PCEP, the RTIP funds will be re-programmed the Housing Production and Preservation Incentive Program (see next section), or to another regional priority project(s) at MTC's discretion.
+For the 2024 RTIP, it is MTC's intent to program these funds to projects that can free up other local or federal funds, such as One Bay Area Grant (OBAG) program funds, to expedite project delivery for future projects programmed in the Housing Incentive Pool (HIP) Program (see next section), or to another regional priority project(s) at MTC's discretion.
 These funds have the highest priority for funding in the RTIP, after GARVEE, AB 3090, and PPM projects.